Dog Food Labels: What “Complete” and “Complementary” Really Mean

 A complete dog food is designed to provide the nutrients a dog needs when it is fed according to instructions.

-That does not automatically mean every complete food is perfect for every dog.
 It means the product is intended to stand alone as the main diet for the dog it is labelled for.

 You still need to check: